Jabril09/VPN-Setup-and-Usage-ProtonVPN-/README.md

 <img src="https://i.imgur.com/WdiyvR1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create the Virtual Machine (VM) and make region something else other than your region/country.
+Keep tabs of the note pad that you wrote your original region/city and IPv4 address.
 </p>
 <br />